N4vr4Z/ArchInstall/Install.md

 `mount /dev/boot_partition /mnt/boot` - mounts boot partition to /mnt/boot .
 This is the directory where the boot loader will be installed

+If you made a SWAP partition , you'll also have to mount the swap partition using `swapon /dev/swap_partition`

+After creating partitions sucessfully you can cross-check them using `lsblk` .

 ###### STEP4 : INSTALLING SYSTEM FILES

 If you use ethernet :

-pacstrap linux linux-firmware base base-devel vim NetworkManager
+`pacstrap linux linux-firmware base base-devel vim NetworkManager `

 If you use wifi :

-pacstrap linux linux-firmware base base-devel vim dhcpcd iwctl
+`pacstrap linux linux-firmware base base-devel vim dhcpcd iwctl `

+When using iwctl , I prefer to use dhcpcd instead of NetworkManager .